davidben/acme-profile-sets/draft-davidben-acme-profile-sets.md

 # Introduction

-As PKIs evolve, an application may require multiple certificate profiles to satisfy the range of relying parties it supports.
-For example, in a certificate deployment transitioning to post-quantum cryptography, newer relying parties may expect post-quantum trust anchors, while older relying parties still only support classical ones.
-In other deployments, when a certification authority (CA) is found untrustworthy or its keys rotated or compromised, an application may use a certificate from a newer CA with newer relying parties that have removed the old CA, but still provision a certificate from the older CA with older relying parties that do not trust any newer CAs.
+As PKIs evolve, an application that authenticates with certificates may need to support a wide range of relying parties, both before and after some change.
+For example:

+* When transitioning to post-quantum cryptography, newer relying parties may expect post-quantum trust anchors, while older, unupdated relying parties still only support classical ones.

+* When a certification authority (CA) is found untrustworthy, or its keys rotated or compromised, newer relying parties may expect a newer CA instance, while older, unupdated relying parties may only support the older CA.

+As the furthest relying parties diverge, using a single certificate may not be feasible.
+Applications may then need to obtain multiple certificates, presenting different certificates to different relying parties.

-{{!I-D.ietf-acme-profiles}} defines a mechanism for ACME Clients to choose between different certificate profiles from a single ACME Server.
-However, in applications that require multiple profiles, an ACME Client must know which profiles are needed.
-This document extends that mechanism with *profile sets*.
+{{!I-D.ietf-acme-profiles}} defines ACME profiles, a mechanism for ACME Clients to choose between different certificate profiles from a single ACME Server.
+However, in applications that require certificates from multiple profiles, an ACME Client must know which profiles are needed, and be updated over time.

-A profile set is a set of profiles, defined by the ACME Server and potentially updated over time.
-An ACME Client configured with a profile set can request a certificate for each profile, transparently updating its certificate set as the profile set evolves.
+This document extends ACME profiles with *profile sets*.
+A profile set is a set of related profiles, defined by the ACME Server.
+As PKIs evolve, the ACME Server can update its profile sets to reflect relying party needs.
+In particular, if satisfying all relying parties with a single profile would be infeasible or inefficient, the ACME Server can add a profile to the profile set.

+An ACME Client configured with a profile set requests a certificate for each profile, automatically incorporating updates to the profile set as part of certificate renewal.
+This allows the ACME Server to aid ACME Clients in handling PKI evolution.

 # Conventions and Definitions